 Sorry.
 But driving from Mex City to CUN, going to the places descrbed above are not te route.
 You should head to towars the Gulf of Mexico, not the Pacific.
 It is the other way.
 Leaving Mex City head to Puebla.
 Then Veracruz, Tabasco, Campeche!
 Yucatan and Cancun.

 Well I'm sorry too jm, it may be a bit indirect however if he/she wants to make the most out of their Mexican visit they might be worth the detour besides some of these places ARE in the Yucatan peninsula.
 All you've done is jot down a load of places in Mexico, telling us nought about what is worth seeing there, perhaps there is nothing worth seeing in most of them, I don't know.
 Some of them are states I believe, perhaps not places.
 If you click into the link I gave you will see most places I mentioned veer east not west & none end up remotely near the Pacific.
 One is unlikely to get the best out of their trip or make the most of Mexico just blindly driving in a straight line.
-We'll leave Nascimento to judge & decide. almost 7 years ago
+We'll leave Nascimento to judge & decide. about 7 years ago

 Jm has outlined the direct route, so it really depends how much time you are planning.
 Puebla has interesting old colonial architecture, good modern restaurants and a great market.
 Just outside is the town of Cholula (sp?) which has pyramid ruins and a church for every day of the year!

 The road is safe and basically a toll highway all the way to Cancun.
 I recommend stopping in Villahermosa, Tabasco and visiting the Olmec Head museum.
 Get the ferry across the bay to the island of Ciudad del Carmen.
 Get your feet wet in the ocean while you wait for some fried fish on an ocean side grill in Champoton, then visit the old pirate forts in Campeche City and stop in Merida and try some cochinita tacos with red onions.
 Stop at Chichen Itza and walk around the mayan temples.
-You will finally reach Cancun and enjoy some time at the beach. over 6 years ago
+You will finally reach Cancun and enjoy some time at the beach. almost 7 years ago